Red Team/Blue Team Practice on Wdigest

 use post/windows/manage/wdigest_caching msf post(windows/manage/wdigest_caching) > set session 2 msf post(windows/manage/wdigest_caching) > exploit

-After making the changes we will check if the Wdigest option is enabled.
+After making the changes, we will check if the system enables the Wdigest option.
 For this, we will again use MIMIKATZ tool here and we will observe that we have found the password of the victim’s P.C

 We can do this too by taking the meterpreter of the system using MIMIKATZ tool there.